AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

    ![](assets/execution-inspector-wf-only-first-350x423.png)

-1. Click the [!UICONTROL execution inspector] bubble above the Second module to see the input of information and the output, which is a collection of tasks contained in the project.
+1. Click the execution inspector bubble above the Second module to see the input of information and the output, which is a collection of tasks contained in the project.

    ![](assets/execution-inspector-wf-only-second-350x738.png)

    You can learn more about how to read scenario execution information in the following articles:

-   * For general information, see [Scenario execution flow in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-flow.md).
+   * For general information, see [Scenario execution flow in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-execution-flow.md).
-   * For information about processed bundles, see [Scenario execution, cycles, and phases in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).
+   * For information about processed bundles, see [Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-execution-cycles-phases.md).

 1. In [!DNL Workfront Fusion], click **[!UICONTROL Save]** ![](assets/save-icon.png) near the lower-left corner to save your progress on the scenario.